mmacy/openai-python/README.md

 print(completion.choices[0].message.content)
 ```

-We recommend you _avoid_ using this module-level client your application code because:
+We recommend you _avoid_ using this module-level client in your application code because:

 - It can be difficult to reason about where client options are configured.
 - It's impossible to change certain client options without causing the potential for race conditions.